-The second of a two-course sequence, this course examines three drug categories (depressants, hallucinogens, and the "other" drugs), their history, their physiological and psychological impact; and their specific treatment modalities.
-Prerequisite: HE-151.
+The second of a two-course sequence, this course examines three drug categories (depressants, hallucinogens, and the "other" drugs): their history, and their physiological and psychological impact.
+Prerequisite: Complete HE-151.

 HE-204 Nutrition & Weight Control 3 credits, Fall/Winter/Spring